secureblue/secureblue.github.io/content/DONATE.md

 # Donate

-All donations are appreciated and help support our mission to make desktop linux secure!
+All donations are appreciated and help support our mission to make desktop Linux secure!
 Sponsors get a role on the [Discord](https://discord.gg/qMTv5cKfbF) if desired.
 If you've donated but haven't yet been tagged with the role, please reach out to RoyalOughtness.

 There are multiple options available for donation: